UC Berkeley: Combat public health challenges with an online MPH

 “One of the best final client presentations in the five years I have taught the course was managed by a student team coming together from San Rafael and Berkeley in California, Pennsylvania, Liberia, and Singapore,” he said.

-Houska’s student Bodtker is currently paired with an accountable care organisation (ACO), where he gets to work directly with the company’s founder.
+Houska’s student Bodtker is currently paired with an accountable care organization (ACO), where he gets to work directly with the company’s founder.

 “I really can’t say enough about how great this experience has been, and the whole course has been expertly planned and executed.”